tc39/notes/meetings/2019-03/mar-28.md

 JHD: I'm not willing to invest my time and money just to find MM and DD's constraints in a deadlock.
 I'd like to have confirmation from people willing to hash this out so it's not as risky to waste my time, or the committee's time in the future.

-MS: How do the stacks wildly diverge?
+MLS: How do the stacks wildly diverge?
 Can you describe your study?

 MM: I'm not sure what counts as a study, but I wrote code to probe it and ran code on various browsers.
 It's clear that there is very different information being given.

-MS: Is that available publicly?
+MLS: Is that available publicly?

 MM: It's not available public now, but I'll make what I have available public.